 Innovation and a growing number of specialized workers mean that leadership itself is becoming a specialized skill.
 The road to success is never straight-forward.
 It demands continuous self-development and learning from mistakes.
 In addition to learning from your own mistakes, you need to keep up with others.

 There's no better way to keep up than to take the cues from other leaders and educate yourself.

-So for those of you who always search for more information, here are the top 15 leadership blogs that we recommend:
+So for those of you who always search for more information, here are the best leadership blogs you should be reading in 2021.

 Experience: Forbes has strict requirements regarding who can publish on their blog.
 Forbes doesn't allow strict SEO pieces nor does it allow brand awareness articles and instead, focuses on cutting edge research, new publications, and new insights from various experts in their respective fields.

 Blog Content: Over 30 posts a day on various topics from dedicated blog writers and guest posters approved by Forbes' submission process.

 2. Key Insights

 Experience: The Key is one of the top leadership sites for those working in education and the nonprofit sector.
 Focusing on England and Wales, The Key actively supports over 100,000 school leaders and governors.

 Blog Content: Targeted and specific for education leaders and volunteer workers (with a focus on governance), The Key staff are active members of their respective niches and engage with leaders in their field, leading to plenty of first-hand experiences and cutting edge research on the best way to handle leadership for nonprofit orginizations.